 And that next move never seems to be very far away.
 In 2013, Granger released his 9th studio album since he hit the scene at age 19.
 The album "Dirt Road Driveway" debuted at #1 on the iTunes Country Chart and has proven to be his most successful release to date expanding his audience from a regional artist to a national touring act.

 His game plan has been good to him so far.
-Granger has had 9 Top 10 singles on the Texas Music Charts including 3 Top 5's and the most recent single "Silverado Bench Seat" which landed at the #1 spot for 3 weeks and featured a music video that debuted on ESPN's Sports Center.
+Granger has had 10 Top 10 singles on the Texas Music Charts including 4 Top 5's and the most recent singles “Miles and Mud Tires” and “Silverado Bench Seat” both landed at the #1 spot, the latter of which debuted on ESPN’s Sports Center.
 He's even successfully launched a crowd-pleasing alter-ego, "country boy" Earl Dibbles Jr. The idea was born when Granger and his brother were having some fun with a camera on their childhood ranch.
 "Earl represents at least half of my family, so it was easy to jump in my old truck, grab my shotgun and slip right into character," Granger admits.
-They could never have imagined the viral success Dibbles has become, with his own singles “The Country Boy Song” and "Country Boy Love" with music videos and legions of fans.
+They could never have imagined the viral success Dibbles has become, with his own singles “The Country Boy Song” and "Country Boy Love" with music videos, TV shows on CMT and CBS Sports Network, “YEE YEE” clothing lines and legions of fans all over the globe.

 It's clear that Granger is both serious and playful when it comes to his craft; he's humble enough not to take himself too seriously, but dedicated enough not to let his name slip out of mind.
 "Whether it was good or bad, that reality means the world to me," says of following his own path.
 "My team and I, we rise and fall together, but that rise feels so inspiring when we know we've created this momentum from the ground up.
 Everyday I'm thankful, everyday I'm excited.
 The world will always need new music and luckily, I can never get new music out of my head!"